-The analysis presents key reflections and math talk from children's engagement with the MA storybook and is formatted to show questions asked at specific points in the story and various responses to these.
+The analysis presents key reflections and math talk from children's engagement with the MA storybook and is formatted to show questions asked at specific points in the story and various responses to them.
 Pertinent extracts from each child are accompanied by contextual information.
 Initial points of interest were identified in each of the transcripts, and these were reflected upon in accordance with reflexive thematic analysis and the suggested stages of this analytical method.
-The initial identified codes deemed as representing math experiences. reflections, and engagement with the storybook were categorised and developed.
+The initially identified codes deemed as representing math experiences, reflections, and engagement with the storybook were categorized and developed.
 However, to increase trustworthiness, the assumptions and interpretations of the data were further questioned in the later stages of analysis (Braun & Clarke, 2019).
-Indeed, we advocate the importance of deep engagement with the data and analytic method (Braun & Clarke, 2019) and embrace the central role of the researcher in producing knowledge.
-There have been many suggestions surrounding theme conceptualisation within qualitative research, and our approach aligns with Attride-Stirling (2001) who suggested that thematic networks might be conveyed using 3 core types of themes: [1] Global theme, [2] Organising themes, and [3] Basic themes.
-The analytic process resulted in 3 global themes as capturing the discussions in their entirety: [A4] Math Application: (1) counting, and (2) mathematical language, [B2] Strategies: (1) social learning, (2) resilience, and (3) self-regulation, and [C3] Emotive Responses: (1) self-perception, (2) success and happiness, and (3) perceptions of math (see figure 1).
+Indeed, we advocate for the importance of deep engagement with the data and analytic method (Braun & Clarke, 2019) and embrace the central role of the researcher in producing knowledge.
+There have been many suggestions surrounding theme conceptualization within qualitative research, and our approach aligns with Attride Stirling (2001) who suggested that thematic networks might be conveyed using three core types of themes: [1] global theme, [2] organizing themes, and [3] basic themes.
+The analytic process resulted in three global themes as capturing the discussions in their entirety: [A] Math Application: (1) counting and (2) mathematical language; [B] Strategies: (1) social learning, (2) resilience, and (3) self-regulation; and [C] Emotive Responses: (1) self-perception, (2) success and happiness, and (3) perceptions of math (see Figure 1).